Foundation for the WA Museum Events

 Shaping Tomorrow: Future-proofing WA for the Next Generation

-On 28 April 2025, Sophie Howe, the first Future Generations Commissioner for Wales, Professor Peter Klinken AC, Chief Scientist of Western Australia and Kate Kirwin, 2024 WA Young Australian of the Year will explore the concept of a Future Generations Act for Western Australia, moderated by Dominique Mecoy OAM, Leadership WA Chief Executive Officer.
+On 28 April 2025, Sophie Howe, the first Future Generations Commissioner for Wales, Professor Peter Klinken AC, Chief Scientist of Western Australia and Kate Kirwin, 2024 WA Young Australian of the Year explored the concept of a Future Generations Act for Western Australia, moderated by Dominique Mecoy OAM, Leadership WA Chief Executive Officer.

 Presented by the Western Australian Museum, Foundation for the WA Museum and Forrest Research Foundation.